MehvishSheikh/Deep-Learning-Garbage-Classification/README.md

-# Garbage Classification AI Model
+# Garbage Classification Deep Learning Model

 This repository contains an AI garbage classification model built using a Deep Learning Convolutional Neural Network (CNN).
 The model takes an image of garbage, scans it, and predicts the type of waste among four categories: recyclable, e-waste, organic waste, and biomedical waste.